 Verification of transfer courses should be established with the transfer university or college or with a Pima Community College counselor or faculty advisor.
 Students in biology, pre-dental, pre-medical and pre-veterinary programs should consult the catalog of the school to which they plan to apply.
 The humanities requirement for a bachelor's degree is nine credit hours in philosophy, humanities or literature.

-Cours Numb Course Title Credit Hours Prerequisites

-Core Course s - A grade of C or better is require d for grac luation.

-BIO 190 Animal Biology 4

-BIO 195 Biology of Cells 4 CHM 151

-BIO 242 General Genetics 3 BIO 190

-CHM 151 General Chemistry I 5 MTH 130

-CHM 152 General Chemistry II CHM 151

-CHM : 235 General Organic Chemistry I 5 5 CHM 152
+Course Number Course Title Credit Hours Prerequisites REA Reading requirement (A minimu grade in each of the vocabula sections as measured by college ful completion of REA 112 or hig REA 112 level or higher will en ment in all required courses. ary and o assessm gher.)
+Pro comprehension ent or success- oficiency at the Core Course es - A grade of C or better is require d for grad duation.
+BIO 184 Plant Biology 4 BIO 190 Animal Biology 4 BIO 242 General Genetics 3 BIO 190 CHM 151 General Chemistry I 5 MTH 130 CHM 152 General Chemistry II 5 CHM 151 CHM 235 General Organic Chemistry I 5 CHM 152 CHM 236 General Organic Chemistry II 5 CHM 235

-CHM : 236 General Organic Chemistry II 5 CHM 235

-MTH 175 Topics in Calculus MTH 150

-or 180 Analytic Geometry and
+General Organic Chemistry II CHM 235 MTH 175 Topics in Calculus MTH 150 Analytic Geometry and or 180 Calculus I MTH 150\ 3-4 MTH 185 Analytic Geometry and Calculus II MTH 180 Introductory Statistics or 210 3 MTH 130\

-Calculus I 3-4 MTH 150

-MTH .
-185 Analytic Geometry and

-Calculus II MTH 180

-or 2 210 Introductory Statistics 3 MTH 130